spryker/spryker-docs/docs/scos/user/features/202108.0/navigation-feature-overview.md

 </details>

-For more details on navigation, check the video:
+For more details about navigation, check the video:

 {% wistia anlwttuexm 720 480 %}